callstack/react-native-testing-library/docs/Queries.md

 > Use sparingly and responsibly, escape hatches here

-`render` from `react-native-testing-library` exposes additional queries that **should not be used in component integration testing**, but some users (like component library creators) interested in certain implemntation details for unit testing may find helpful.
+`render` from `react-native-testing-library` exposes additional queries that **should not be used in component integration testing**, but some users (like component library creators) interested in unit testing some components may find helpful.

 <details>
   <summary>Queries helpful in unit testing</summary>